Our Review Process

 Dr. Apoorva T, MHM.

 When we think of diabetes the first thing we think of is often related to the foods we can and cannot eat.
 One such specific food that is a bit of a question mark is coconut, especially when it comes to diabetes.
 Coconut is a nutrient-dense plant food that is widely available.
 People living with diabetes often wonder ‘coconut is good for diabetes or not’ When it comes to maintaining a healthy diet, coconut milk, coconut oil, and coconut cream are all useful.
 The truth is that coconut oil, which is solid at room temperature, is a fantastic cooking oil.
-Let's read more about coconut and diabetes

 Table of Contents

 Here are the specific nutritional details of coconut.
 These will clear all doubts such as ‘is coconut good for diabetes patient?’.
 Coconut has nutrients like Vitamin C, Thiamin (vitamin B1), Folate, Potassium, Manganese, Copper, Selenium, Iron, Phosphorus, Potassium etc. One cup of coconut has around 46 calories.
 Coconuts are a fantastic source of saturated fat that occurs naturally in them.
 Saturated fat is derived from short and medium-chain fatty acids such as lauric acid, which is transformed into monolaurin, a molecule that has been shown to fight pathogenic organisms (bacteria).
+Also know about sugar diet chart.

 |RAW COCONUT MEAT||DRIED COCONUT MEAT|